Cosmetologist Job Description

-Also, a cosmetologist must feel comfortable consulting with hair and nail clients, asking questions and offering suggestions to deliver the best beauty services possible.
+Also, they must feel comfortable consulting with hair and nail clients, asking questions and offering suggestions to deliver the best beauty services possible.
 A successful cosmetologist is outgoing and personable, can work well with their hands, does not mind standing for lengthy periods of time, and is willing to put in the work to market themselves to keep clients coming back and referring their friends.

 The skills, abilities and aptitudes of a cosmetologist include but are not limited to: good communication and consultation skills; a creative bent and eye for good-looking design; ability to stand for lengthy periods of time; appointment scheduling and management; understanding of the effects of various beauty products; recommending product regimens to clients; cutting, trimming, coloring, perming, setting, straightening, curling, shampooing, treating, shaping, styling hair; using tools like clippers, scissors and razors; chemistry of color and color theory; physiology of the skin, hair and nails.

 The Bureau of Labor Statistics 2012 data says that cosmetologists earn a mean annual wage of $26,790 per year (a big jump from 2010, which was about $22,500) before tips, but cosmetologist salary depends on a number of factors.
-One thing that can affect a cosmetologist's earning potential is where the stylist works; working in major metropolitan areas may mean higher salaries and more tips than smaller, more rural areas.
-It's also imperative that cosmetologists urge their clients to re-book before they leave the salon, and encourage their clientele to keep coming back and referring friends and family.
-Your level of experience as a cosmetologist can dramatically impact your salary.
+One thing that can affect earning potential is where the stylist works; working in major metropolitan areas may mean higher salaries and more tips than smaller, more rural areas.
+It's also imperative that that stylists urge their clients to re-book before they leave the salon, and encourage their clientele to keep coming back and referring friends and family.
+Your level of experience as a can dramatically impact your salary.
 As you gain more years of experience, continue your education in the field and grow your clientele, you will likely increase your salary and tips.